ansilove/ansilove/README.md

 # AnsiLove/C

 This is a complete rewrite of [AnsiLove/PHP](http://ansilove.sourceforge.net) in the C programming language.
-It converts ANSi and artscene related file formats into PNG images.
+It converts ANSi and artscene related file formats into [PNG images](http://cl.ly/1D0o1M2t2Y190v33462F/o).
 Unlike the PHP variant, AnsiLove/C is intended as UNIX command line tool you install preferably to `/usr/bin`.
 The project is considered as completed and stable, current version is `1.0.237`.

 # Specs

 AnsiLove/C is strictly using the `C99 standard` to achieve high portability to all major operating systems.
 It's developed from ground up with the vision to compile just fine on your platform.
 Be sure to link against `libgd` when compiling which is also needed when running the binary.
-Supported compilers are `gcc` and `Clang`, others may work but aren't tested.
+Supported compilers are `GCC` and `Clang`, others may work but aren't tested.
 All files include the C standard headers.
 An exception is compilation on `Mac OS X`, where defines in the sources ensure importing `<Foundation/Foundation.h>`.
 In other words: on the Mac, the resulting binary is a Foundation tool.
 We use Mac OS X and Linux for AnsiLove/C development.
 You'll find a Xcode project file in this repository.
 Additional there's a shell script that builds AnsiLove/C on Ubuntu, it should compile on other distros as well.
 Feel free to fork and add custom build scripts for your own platform, [Homebrew](https://github.com/mxcl/homebrew) formulas, Linux packages, whatever.

 # Why C?